artyombn/dogalert/docs/DEVLOGS.md

   - instead of
   - keep reminder task in Pet model and send task to rabbitmq. implement task when today == next.vaccination_date (problem: rabbitmq can't keep long-time tasks)

+### 5.06
+- Fix docker-compose for production mode
+- Change models delete options to save `Report` if `Pet` is deleted

+### 6.06
+- Update backButton operation: Save paths into the stack so make available to return to them

+### 8.06
+- Complete menu/reminders & statistic: routers & frontend

+### 9.06
+- Fix linters

 ---